pxldyrk/getcontext-llm-context-tool/README.md

 ### Interactive Mode (getcontext)

-1. Navigate the file tree using arrow keys
+1. Navigate the file tree using arrow keys.
-2. Press `Space` to toggle file selection
+2. Press `Space` to toggle file selection.
-3. Use `Enter` to expand/collapse directories
+3. Use `Enter` to expand/collapse directories.
-4. Press `e` to export selected files
+4. Press `e` to export selected files.
-5. Press `q` to quit
+5. Press `q` to quit.

 ### Automatic Mode (xgetcontext)